California’s Reading Wars: A Short History Lesson

 A short history lesson is in order here.
 Remember the Reading Wars here in California back in the late 1990’s and early 2000’s?
 Remember Marion Joseph and Bill Honig?
 Remember the claims that reading achievement test scores were evidence that California students weren’t getting enough phonics instruction and that explained their low test scores?
 And remember how the only identifiable variable that was statistically correlated with low reading test scores was students’ classification as English language learners?
 IOW, there was no statistical analysis to suggest that methods of reading instruction had a possible causal relationship with California’s students’ standardized reading achievement test scores other than English language proficiency.
 But who/what did Honig and Joseph blame for low test scores?
 Whole Language.
 See Lemann (1997).

 Of course, Marion Joseph, much like Emily Hanford and the SoR Movement, blamed teacher educators for low reading achievement as well.
 That’s why we got the Reading Instruction Competency Assessment (RICA).
 Marion Joseph really believed that she was going to embarrass the CSU’s literacy faculty with the first round of test scores from RICA because, she predicted that most of our teacher candidates would fail the exam.
 Her low opinion of literacy professors would be vindicated.
 Therefore, she would be able to prohibit the teaching of the Whole Language approach in our Multiple Subjects Credential Programs, while simultaneously shutting down our UC and CSU bilingual credential programs with passage of Proposition 227.
-So Whole Language and Bilingual Education together were the boogie man of the English-only Movement.
+Whole Language and Bilingual Education together were the chosen scapegoats for the English-only Movement.

 Professor P. David Pearson (2004) predicted the challenges to the whole-language movement because of its focus on empowering teachers as decision makers over curriculum and instruction: